Nuovo soggettario: Soggettario

 It involved a pre-coordinated type indexing, based on main entries and subdivisions.
 It was in the form of a controlled vocabulary and it did not include an apparatus of explicit syntactic rules.

 Over fifty years, the Subject indexing has been enhanced with the publication of Liste di aggiornamento (Update lists) until 1999, that are lists of new terms introduced by the Bibliografia nazionale italiana.

-The tool, however, revealed all its inadequacy both in the most advanced disciplinary sectors and in the lexical and structural profile, without taking into account that the switching from paper catalogues to online public access catalogues (OPACs) had further emphasized its limits.
+The tool, however, revealed all its inadequacy both in the most advanced disciplinary sectors and in the lexical and structural profile, without taking into account that the switching from paper catalogues to online public access catalog (OPACs) had further emphasized its limits.

 Nuovo soggettario

 The Nuovo soggettario is constituted by a detailed set of rules and by a multidisciplinary Thesaurus, as essential components of a structure that keeps the sphere of syntax apart from the terminological one.
 It complies with ISO standards with regard to the semantic indexing (related to both the conceptual analysis and the Thesauri), with the guidelines of the International Federation of Library Associations and Institutions (IFLA) and with other models that guarantee functional requirements in the bibliographic research (i.e., Functional Requirements for Bibliographic Records (FRBR), IFLA Library Reference Model (IFLA LRM)): thanks to these characteristics, it can communicate and be interoperable with other indexing tools.

 The Nuovo soggettario is part of the endeavor to develop even more the web search, in order to allow the connection between the Thesaurus and other types of vocabularies.
 Following the concept of an open towards non-book domains and in anticipation of an increasing integration between different archives, the Thesaurus, besides the Zthes and MARC21 standards, is also available in protocols and formats adequate to the data exchanges in the web, such as SKOS/RDF (first mapping in SKOS, see 0.1 of June 2010).

 On this side, BNCF has both national and international ongoing collaborations and contacts, so as to optimize the methods of publication on the web – such as linked data – of the produced metadata.
 The metadata of the Thesaurus are available under the License Creative Commons, Attribution 4.0, that includes the free use, provided that its ownership be expressly recognized.

 The users of Thesaurus can interact with the BNCF working group to send comments and suggestions on the term itself by a sachet-shaped icon, appearing alongside each term.

 Instead, proposals for new terms are reserved to the institutions that have formally signed agreements with BNCF for the development of the Thesaurus.
 The users of Thesaurus can interact with the BNCF'working group by a sachet-shaped icon (appearing alongside each term) to send comments and suggestions on the term itself, its semantic reports, etc. in relation to the already existing terminology.
 Instead, proposals for new terms are reserved to the institutions that have formally signed agreements with BNCF for the development of the Thesaurus.